Growing older is no picnic…but a regular fitness routine can jump start your memory, your metabolism, and your state of mind.

 Bischoff H, Stahelin H, Dick W, et al. Effects of vitamin D and calcium supplementation on falls: A randomized controlled trial.
 J Bone Miner Res.
 2003;81(2):343-351.

 Exercise: How to get started.
-American Academy of Family Physicians' Family Doctor website.
+Family Doctor—American Academy of Family Physicians website.
 Available at: http://familydoctor.org/familydoctor/en/prevention-wellness/exercise-fitness/exercise-basics/exercise-how-to-get-started.html.
-Updated April 13, 2014.
-Accessed July 13, 2015.
+Updated May 2017.
+Accessed June 29, 2017.

 Fiatarone M, O'Neill E, Ryan N, et al. Exercise training and nutritional supplementation for physical frailty in very elderly people.
 N Engl J Med.
 1994;330(25):1769-1775.